 - Displaying sexually suggestive objects, pictures or cartoons;

 - Unwelcome leering, whistling, brushing against the body, sexual gestures, or suggestive or insulting comments;

 - Inquiries into one’s sexual experiences; and

 In order to constitute sexual harassment, conduct must be unwelcome.
 Conduct is unwelcome when the person being harassed does not solicit or invite it and regards it as undesirable or offensive.
 The fact that a person may accept the conduct does not mean that he or she welcomes it.

 As a university, Boston University, its employees, and students also must be aware of the need for freedom of inquiry and openness of discussion in its educational and research programs, and must strive to create and maintain an atmosphere of intellectual seriousness and mutual tolerance in which these essential features of academic life can thrive.
 No university can or should guarantee that every idea expressed in its classrooms or laboratories will be inoffensive to all; pursued seriously, education and scholarship necessarily entail raising questions about received opinions and conventional interpretations.
 Boston University does guarantee, however, that credible accusations of inappropriate sexual remarks or actions will be investigated promptly, thoroughly, and fairly.

-If you have any questions or concerns about sexual harassment, or if you wish to file a complaint of sexual harassment, you are strongly encouraged to contact immediately the appropriate person listed below:
+If you have questions or concerns about sexual harassment, or if you wish to file a complaint of sexual harassment, you are strongly encouraged to contact immediately the appropriate office listed below:

 Applicants for admission